Dental Hygiene CDCA Tour & Exam Schedules

 - Prior to the start of the exam, all CDCA candidates are required to have their patient complete a consent form for patient treatment exclusive to the School of Dentistry.
 This form is for School of Dentistry use only and is not part of the exam.
 Place the completed form on top of the medicament cabinet.
 The form will be picked up in your cubicle by a representative from the Office of Patient Services during the exam.

 - There are many eateries in close proximity to the dental school.
-Wendy's is located across Fletcher Street in the basement of the Michigan League.
 There are many restaurants located on State Street only 3 blocks from the school down North University Avenue.
 Vending machines are located inside the dental building in the ground floor and basement cafeteria areas.